 - Starting to feel dated compared rivals

 - Basic petrol engine feels underpowered

 The Renault Scenic is a force to be reckoned with on UK roads.
-It may not be the newest car in the compact MPV market, yet it remains one of the best.
+It's not the newest car in the compact MPV class, yet it remains one of the best.
 It offers the versatility of a people carrier in a more compact package, so it's easier to drive around town.
-It's thoughtfully designed inside, and is very comfortable.
+It's thoughtfully designed inside as well as being very comfortable.
 Thanks to a recent facelift, the five-seat interior is roomier than ever and build quality has been improved, so it remains a great choice.
-There's a seven-seat Grand Scenic for growing families, too.
+There's a seven-seat Renault Grand Scenic for growing families, too.

 - Practical and well built interior

 - Not very desirable